 There’s always a place for entertainment binging, but we can all agree that too much isn’t the greatest idea.
-You can extract both relaxation and productivity from the “work phase” of the creation process, but you’ll have to be intention about it.
+You can extract both relaxation and productivity from the “work phase” of the creation process, but you’ll have to be intentional about it.
 Feeling good about myself for doing something productive in my free time has been a good mini-motivator to keep on moving.
 There is infinitely more value to creation than consumption and of course you should be proud of yourself for putting something out there into the world that didn't exist before.

 Cross-Pollinate Through "Adjacent Activities"

-What we choose to work on in our free time ends up influencing our work life and skills in myriad ways.
+What we choose to work on in our free time ends up influencing our work life and skills in a myriad of ways.
 Even if you're desperate to maintain a wall between "work" and "life," your personal growth seamlessly leads to professional growth.
 You may not even realize what's happening, but every incidental challenge you overcome and learn something from is one more skill you've acquired that can be applied to work projects and even other personal projects.
 We "level up" as complete beings, not as a separate work persona and personal life persona.
 Side note: This is also a good thing to remember if you're running into motivation walls at work.
 Every new obstacle you tackle at work teaches you something you can be applying to your personal projects.
 Kelly Harrigan expands on this idea in an excellent article all about cross-pollination in design thinking and innovation.